What are the most common misconceptions about resilience?

 Table of Contents

-To shed light on this critical topic, we’ve asked industry experts to address the most common misconceptions about resilience.
-Our first contributor, Rob Hosking, brings a wealth of experience in organizational psychology and leadership development.
-Let’s explore his insights on the myths surrounding resilience and how understanding them can transform your approach to building a more adaptable and robust workforce.
+To shed light on this critical topic, we’ve asked two industry experts to address the most common misconceptions about resilience.
+Our contributors bring diverse perspectives from organizational psychology, leadership development, and frontline experience.
+Their insights reveal recurring themes about the dynamic nature of resilience and its importance in adapting to change.
+Let’s explore these myths and how understanding them can transform your approach to building a more adaptable and robust workforce.

 Rob Hosking